rogerjbos/web_crypto/content/post/2021-11-09-how-to-crowdloan-on-polkadot/index.md

 ### Acala ###

 [Acala](https://acala.network/) aims to be the DeFi hub of Polkadot.
 You can read all about the project on their webpage.
 If you want to contribute some **DOT** to their crowdloan, you can click on the [Contribute Now](https://acala.network/acala/join-acala#join-acala) button on the top right portion of the page.
 Better yet, click on __Learn__ in the menu bar and then __Quests__ (or just use this [Quests](https://acala.network/acala/quests) link).
 That will open up 4 quests that will walk you through the step necessary to participate in the crowd loan.
 By completing all four steps you will have a Polkadot wallet with **DOT** and be read to start earning Acala's **ACA** tokens once the auction ends.
 At the end of the lease, your **DOT** tokens will be returned to you.

+As of the time of this post, the Acala project had the most contributions of any project.
+Should you decide, after doing your own research, that you would like to contribute as well, you can use my [referral link](https://acala.network/acala/join-acala?ref=0xc6c50586c6fe68c2d253bd05decd6674ac8d8849f29540cdf4c603c9c715295d) to get an extra 5% of **ACA** allocation.

 ### Astar ###